Juvenile Drug Court Aftercare Program

-Operating historically under the names of Break-The-Cycle Early program from 2000-2003 and the Substance Abuse Re-Entry Network ("SARN") from 2003-2004, this ongoing Juvenile Drug Court ("JDC") program provides intensive aftercare services to juveniles with a demonstrated history of substance abuse.
+Operating historically under the names of Break-The-Cycle Early program from 2000 to 2003 and the Substance Abuse Re-Entry Network (SARN) from 2003 to 2004, this ongoing Juvenile Drug Court (JDC) program provides intensive aftercare services to juveniles with a demonstrated history of substance abuse.
 At the same time, the program also helps integrate these youth back into their homes and communities.

-The Aftercare program is an alternative to cyclical residential placement—i.e., youth achieving abstinence while detained in residential placement, but once released, return to their habitual, addicted ways, ultimately requiring residential placement again.
-By providing enhanced clinical services and constant supervision for a minimum of 6 months, the program increases the chances that the juveniles will learn, obtain, and maintain a substance-free lifestyle in their home environment.
+The Aftercare program is an alternative to cyclical residential placement – youth achieving abstinence while detained in residential placement, but once released, return to their habitual, addicted ways, ultimately requiring residential placement again.
+By providing enhanced clinical services and constant supervision for a minimum of six months, the program increases the chances that the juveniles will learn, obtain and maintain a substance-free lifestyle in their home environment.

 The Aftercare program aims to create safer communities and promote stable re-entry into the community by reducing delinquency and substance abusing behavior through intensive treatments, aftercare, court supervision and drug testing for eligible juvenile offenders.
-This will be accomplished in a non-adversarial “strength based” environment designed to support the participant and his/her family by utilizing community resources.
+This will be accomplished in a non-adversarial “strength based” environment designed to support the participant and his or her family by utilizing community resources.

 Who is Eligible for the Program?

-The program has a capacity of 25 youth, per year.
-Eligible youth for the JDC Aftercare Program fall under three (3) specific categories:
+The program has a capacity of 25 youth per year.
+Eligible youth for the JDC Aftercare Program fall under three specific categories:

 - Youth who are on Aftercare supervision, who are participating in or completed an inpatient substance abuse program and who are in need of intensive substance abuse services.
 Youth may exhibit signs and symptoms of extensive substance abuse involvement, but have charges that are not substance abuse in nature.